andreas-wagner-dev/wrapfaces/README.md

 💥 **If you are serious about Object-Orientation and love the Web?**
 * 👉 **Then WrapFaces is exactly the right 🎠 Horse for you!**

+**OOP concepts followed by WrapFaces**
+* *“OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.”* (Alan Kay)
+* Objects should not read or modify the internal state of other objects in unexpected ways.
+* An object has an interface that determines how it can be interacted with.
 ---
 ## 🔑 Key Facts